The Officers Who Killed George Floyd Have Done This Before — Many Times

 Still, the senator’s troublesome record with matters of racial justice during her time as prosecutor from 1999-2007 is fair game for anti-racists and progressives, as the Minnesota Democrat undergoes vetting to become the possible vice presidential candidate for Joe Biden.

 The uprising in Minneapolis brings the city’s long history of racist police violence back into focus.
-According to Campaign Zero, an organization that tracks police violence nationwide, Minneapolis police have killed Black residents at more than 13 times the rate of white residents.
+According to Campaign Zero, an organization that tracks police violence across the United States, Minneapolis police have killed Black residents at more than 13 times the rate of white residents.
 Minnesota has seen other large-scale mobilizations against police violence in recent years, in response to the police killing of 32-year-old Philando Castile in 2016.

 Advertisement